+Butlers Green is defined in Policy LGS1 as an area of Local Green Space.
 The reuse, or appropriate redevelopment, of the redundant toilet block on Butlers Green to provide a new community use will be encouraged.
 The preferred developments for the Butlers Green redundant toilet blocks are as follows:

-- Refurbishing and using the existing buildings for alternative uses, such as a cafe in the park, or a pop-up shop20. - Reusing the space for temporary activities, possibly including a weekly farmers market or similar and summer events, including the screening of films at an outdoor cinema for example.
+- Refurbishing and using the existing buildings for alternative uses which complement the function of the open space, such as a cafe in the park (Use Class A3), or a pop-up shop (Use Class A1) or a new community facility (Use Classes D1 and D2). - Reusing the space for temporary activities, possibly including a weekly farmers market or similar and summer events, including the screening of films at an outdoor cinema for example.